 - Majority owner of Aman Resorts, a luxury hotel group with locations in 15 countries, in connection with a dispute relating to the acquisition of the company.

 - Minority partners in disputes with the managing partners related to a nearly $2 billion portfolio of large commercial office buildings in New York, including the iconic Seagrams building, defeating dismissal motions and favorably settling the matter.

 - A national developer obtaining summary judgment against The Sapir Organization, a New York real estate firm, relating to its failure to close a $20 million transaction to purchase property in Las Vegas.

 - Lenders in foreclosing on over $300 million of loans secured by the Alex Hotel and Flatotel, obtaining judgment of foreclosure on both properties and on tens of millions of dollars in personal guaranties.

-- A private equity firm in connection with claims against auditors relating to an investment in a clothing manufacturer in India.
+- A private equity firm in claims against auditors relating to an investment in a clothing manufacturer in India.

-- Affiliates of Fortress Investment Group in an action seeking to enforce the terms of a sale, and in a separate dispute relating to an energy investment.
+- Fortress Investment Group in an action seeking to enforce the terms of a sale, and in a separate dispute relating to an energy investment.